DrAlbertCruz/CMPS-3240-Data-Register-ARM/README.md

 * What you think of as variables in a high level language are stored in memory, not registers.
 These locations can be named with identifiers in your code, unlike registers.
 * In practice, where these values are placed in memory may be challenging to determine at compile-time.
 When debugging, there will be a specific instruction to 'see'  the address where the data was placed.
 * Perhaps the most important concept is the idea of a load-store architecture.
 You cannot perform arithmetic on memory directly.
+* An address refers to a specific byte.
+Note that this is less than the size of a word, which is four bytes.
+Accidents can happen and should be avoided.

 The general idea for load-store operations is:
 1. Often as a first step, you will set a register to point to the memory you want to interact with.
 Sometimes you will already have the pointer loaded, or you will know to interact with a specific address.